Skip to Content

 2. Climate

-As Palawan is consistently hot and humid, you should try to wear loose, breathable clothing to keep cool.
+Palawan is consistently hot and humid, so you should try to wear loose, breathable clothing to keep cool.

 Cottons and linens are typically good for this.
-Sweat-wicking fabrics (such as activewear) will also help to absorb sweat.
+Activewear with sweat-wicking fabrics will also help to absorb sweat.

 3. Activities

-On beaches or island hopping tours, beachwear is essential.
-Bikinis, trunks and swimsuits are all fine to wear in Palawan.
+On beaches or island hopping tours, swimwear is essential.
+Bikinis, trunks and swimsuits are all fine to wear in Palawan when you’re in and around the water.

 4. Weather